Matching family tree profiles for Frances Amelia Eubank Smith

-About Frances Amelia Smith (Eubank)
+About Frances Amelia Eubank Smith

 The above photo of my parents was probably taken about 1942 or about their 10th wedding anniversary.
-There are other photos of Frances Amelia Eubank Smith under the Media Tab above, one of her with her sister and brother, taken when she was probably about 5 years old in 1916, and another of her with her violin, taken when she was probably about 7 or 8 years old in 1918 or 1919, as well as one when she was somewhere between 16 to 18 years old, about 1927 to 1929.
-Her hairdo in this picture certainly reflects some of the "flapper" hair styles of the Roaring Twenties as those days were called!
+There are other photos of my mom under the Media Tab above, one of her with her sister and brother, taken when she was probably about 4 or 5 years old in early 1916, another of her with her violin, taken when she was probably about 7 or 8 years old in 1918 or 1919, as well as one when she was probably about 16 or 17 years old in 1927 or 1928.
+She definitely looks like a "flapper" girl in that photo....the Roaring Twenties as those days were called!

 Things I remember about my mother...she was only 5'2" tall, and I'm 5'10", so she always asked me to reach things on the top shelf for her, but she was an amazing woman who could do a lot for herself.
-When she was only 8 years old, her father, Stephen James Eubank, deserted the family, and left her mother, Dorthea Evelyn Rollins Eubank, to raise her and her sister Elsie Louise, and her brother James Rollins Eubank, by herself.
+When she was only 8 years old, her father, Stephen James Eubank, deserted the family, and left her mother, Dortha Evelyn Rollins Eubank, to raise her and her sister Elsie Louise, and her brother James Rollins Eubank, by herself.

 Before that, the family had moved around a lot, since Stephen J. Eubank was a building contractor and mining engineer.
 My grandparents were married in 1909 in Arizona, and by 1911, my mother was born in San Diego.
 Two years later, the family was living in Prince Rupert, British Columbia, Canada, where my grandfather was working on the Alice Arm mine.
 That's where my mother's sister, or my aunt (Elsie) Louise, was born in 1913.
 Two years later, they were living in Seattle, where my mother's brother, or my uncle, James Rollins Eubank, was born.

 From letters written by my grandfather, Stephen James Eubank, to his sister and mother from about 1915 to 1919, it seems there were problems in Stephen and Evelyn's marriage, and he deserted the family around 1919.
 By 1920, my grandmother, Evelyn, was living in Bakersfield, California, with her three children, at her mother's house.
 Ev was granted a divorce from Stephen in 1923 while living in Bakersfield.
-She only lived briefly with her mother, Dortha Roxana Madsen Rollins McKinney, and her step brothers and sisters, and then found her own home with her children.
+She only lived briefly with her mother, Dortha Roxana Madsen Rollins McKinney, and her half-brothers and sisters, and then found her own home with her children.

 After my grandmother, Evelyn, and her three children moved to Los Angeles in 1924, my mother attended public school through her first year of high school, and when she was about 15 years old went to cosmetology school, and got her license to practice that profession.
 She worked for Warner Brothers Studios in Culver City, doing the hair of famous movie stars and the wives of the stars.
 I remember she told me that she was never very impressed by these famous people, and she had to work very hard at her job.
 She told me about her boss, Mr. Deller, who made her work even when she was sick.

 As a youngster, we traveled all over the western states and saw many of the national parks and monuments throughout the thirteen contiguous western states.
 I'm not sure if my mom enjoyed those travels, but she tolerated it for me to be able to see the world.
 She loved to sew and made all of my clothing until I was a teenager.
-She even made her own underwear, made jackets and clacks for my dad too.
+She even made her own underwear, made jackets and slacks for my dad too.
 She was a very talented seamstress, and all of the clothing she made was beautiful.
 I always envied her ability to knit and crochet, and all the pretty things she made via these crafts, but sadly, I could never perfect these talents.
-I did learn to sew and made a lot of my clothes too in the 1960's and 70's but after that got too busy at work.
+I did learn to sew and made a lot of my clothes too in the 1960's and 70's but after that got too busy with work.

 My dad passed away in 1976, after 44 years of marriage to my mother.
 She was lost without him, but managed to learn to drive and take care of herself.
 When I had to move to Florida for a job in 1977, it was hard on her to be alone, but she survived.
-And hen another job brought me back to Northern California in in the Summer of 1978, mom was very happy to be able to come and visit me in the San Francisco Bay area where I lived until 1981.
+And when another job brought me back to Northern California in in the Summer of 1978, mom was very happy to be able to come and visit me in the San Francisco Bay area where I lived until 1981.
 By then I had met my husband, Dan, and we moved to Los Angeles for another job opportunity.

 Mom had a heart attack in 1990 while she was visiting with us in Los Angeles.
 She needed triple by-pass surgery, and of course she didn't want it, but the doctors told her she had to have the surgery or face possible death from another heart attack.
 At the age of 79, she had the surgery, and came through it very well.
 When another job took us to Portland, Oregon, in 1992, mom moved there with us, after we sold her home in Wofford Heights and had her move in with us so we could look after her in 1991.